capport-wg/7710bis/README.md

    page in a sandboxed environment and take other precautions, such as clearly labeling the page as untrusted.
-The means of sandboxing and user interface presenting this information is not covered in this
+The means of sandboxing and user interface presenting this information is not covered in this document - by its nature it is implementation specific and best left to the application and user interface designers.